eduMFA/eduMFA/doc/policies/enrollment.rst

 The ``serversize`` is the optional size (in bytes) of the server's key part.
 The ``clientsize`` is the size (in bytes) of the smartphone's key part.
 The ``difficulty`` is a parameter for the key generation.
-In the implementation in version 2.21 PBKDF2 is used.
+In the implementation PBKDF2 is used.
 In this case the ``difficulty`` specifies the number of rounds.

-This is new in version 2.21.

 .. _force_app_pin:
 .. _hotp-force-app-pin: